13744695/Udemy/README.md

-# Practice
-# This software is a "hello world" program
+# This software is practice work for the Java Tutorial for Complete Beginners by John Purcell  via Udemy